Over 60% of websites run on a CMS today, while many businesses still prefer custom-built sites for full control.

 Users can access Netflix’s vast content catalog through a highly customized website that the company has created and links with their backend systems.

 Tesla’s website features electric cars and enables customers to browse several models, personalize their choices, and even buy a Tesla online.
-The website offers a distinctive user experience by combining interactive features, compelling aesthetics, and easy navigation.
+The website offers a distinctive user experience, combining:

 Tesla’s custom website is completely controlled, allowing it to precisely match it with its brand and business objectives regarding features, style, and e-commerce capability.